Paul-V-Akkara/sample-react-redux-app/README.md

-# sample-react-redux-app
+# React Redux Sample App
-A sample react redux application
+A sample react redux application which allows you to add list and also cards to corresponding list.